 Definition: The transformer which is free from all types of losses is known as an ideal transformer.
-It is an imaginary transformer which has no core loss, no ohmic resistance and no leakage flux.
+It is an imaginary transformer that has no core loss, no ohmic resistance, and no leakage flux.
 The ideal transformer has the following important characteristic.

 - The resistance of their primary and secondary winding becomes zero.

 - The core of the ideal transformer has infinite permeability.
-The infinite permeable means less magnetising current requires for magnetising their core.
+The infinite permeable means less magnetizing current requires for magnetizing their core.

 - The leakage flux of the transformer becomes zero, i.e. the whole of the flux induces in the core of the transformer links with their primary and secondary winding.

 - The ideal transformer has 100 percent efficiency, i.e., the transformer is free from hysteresis and eddy current loss.